-markets across Africa and the Middle East With landmark investments in 15 countries, we are a in 15 countries, we are a leading regional energy and infrastructure investor beyond our home market of Egypt.
+markets across Africa and the Middle East With landmark investments in 15 countries, we are a leading regional energy and infrastructure investor beyond our home market of Egypt.

 We are dedicated to promoting diversity and inclusiveness

 Qalaa Holdings prides itself on the strength of its diverse management team.
 Our highly inclusive work environment promotes female leaders across our subsidiaries and our female CEOs, division heads, and investment professionals are regionally and locally recognized for their valuable contributions.